 That is why choosing the right engineered and tested snow guard system for (and ensuring it is installed correctly) on your roof is so critical.
 Roof pitch, ridge-to-eave distance, design, roof snow load, standing seam spacing, and appropriate strength of each link in the load chain are all used together to determine the force of snow on the snow guard system and how many guards should be installed to resist it.

 S-5!® takes product and design seriously with online tools to follow MCA’s guidelines with every single one of our snow retention systems.
 Learn more about the snow retention solutions we offer.
 For additional trusted and technical information and advice, check out MCA’s (Metal Construction Association) vast library of free downloadable documents.

-Stay tuned for Part 2 in our series on qualifying snow retention systems.
-Next up, we’ll discuss the components of a snow guard system.
+Click here for Part 2 in our series on qualifying snow retention systems.
+Learn more about the components of a snow guard system.